[Federal Register: August 28, 2009 (Volume 74, Number 166)]

-(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-600/ I-600A.
-U.S. Citizenship and Immigration Services (USCIS).
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-485 and Supplements A and E. U.S. Citizenship and Immigration Services (USCIS).

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
-The Form I-600 is used by U.S. Citizenship and Immigration Services (USCIS) to determine whether an alien is an eligible orphan.
-Form I-600A is used to streamline the procedure for advance processing of orphan petitions.
+The information collected is used to determine eligibility to adjust status under section 245 of the Immigration and Nationality Act.